Floorp-Projects/Floorp/toolkit/components/extensions/docs/basics.rst

 API Implementation Basics
 =========================
-This page describes some of the pieces involved when creating WebExtension APIs.
+This page describes some of the pieces involved when creating WebExtensions APIs.
 Detailed documentation about how these pieces work together to build specific features is in the next section.

 The API Schema
 --------------
-As described previously, a WebExtension runs in a sandboxed environment but the implementation of a WebExtension API runs with full chrome privileges.
+As described previously, a WebExtension runs in a sandboxed environment but the implementation of a WebExtensions API runs with full chrome privileges.
 API implementations do not directly interact with extensions' Javascript environments, that is handled by the WebExtensions framework.
 Each API includes a schema that describes all the functions,